Baked Country Style Ribs

 We love honest feedback, but to keep reviews helpful for everyone, we reserve the right to remove star ratings if it is clear the recipe has not been made, if the comment does not provide meaningful input, or if significant substitutions or alterations were made.
 Please note that ratings should reflect the original recipe as written to avoid confusing other readers.

-22 thoughts on “Baked Country Style Beef Ribs”
+22 thoughts on “Baked Country Style Ribs”

 • This cut of beef has a tendency to be dry.
 You really have to make sure that the temperature stays low and slow for the best results.